mamubeen29/Clusgym_DRL-Ag6Pd5Cu4/README.md

-# DRL Framework for Nanocluster Global Minimum Search
+## Clusgm-DRL: A Proximal Policy Optimization (PPO) framework for global minimum (GM) search on nanocluster potential energy surfaces (PES)
-This repository contains the implementation of the Deep reinforcement learning (DRL) agent, employed for the identification of Ag6Pd5Cu4 nanocluster using Deep Reinforcement Learning (DRL).
-The aims is to efficiently explore GM nanocluster configuration.
-This is an adapted version of the DRL framework from [clusgym_drl](https://github.com/rajeshkochi444/clusgm_drl) J. Phys.
+The framework models cluster optimization as a sequential decision-making process.
+An agent iteratively perturbs atomic coordinates (state St), receives the resulting energy (reward Rt), and updates its policy to favor moves that lower potential energy.
+Initially developed with Trust Region Policy Optimization (TRPO) in [clusgym_drl](https://github.com/rajeshkochi444/clusgm_drl) J. Phys.
 Chem.
 A 2024, 128, 42, 9122–9134.
 We thank the authors for making the code available on github.
-However, our framework has been adapted to tackle the additional challenges.
-We modified the code to work with ternary nanocluster.
+The framework has been upgraded to PPO to overcome TRPO’s computational bottlenecks and improve sample efficiency.
+The PPO update employs a clipped surrogate objective to constrain policy updates, enabling stable training on high-dimensional PES landscapes across diverse cluster types.

 ### Installation and usage